Avaiga/taipy-doc/docs/manuals/rest/rest.md

 __taipy-rest__ is a python library built on top of [__taipy-core__](../about.md#taipy-core).
-Its purpose is to automate the use of Taipy core features by providing a runnable Flask Application exposing REST APIs.
+Its purpose is to automate the use of Taipy core features by providing a REST API allowing to access the features exposed in the [__taipy-core__](../about.md#taipy-core) package.
+This API enables the automation of Taipy tasks and processes.

 It is particularly useful when it comes to integrating a Taipy application in a more complex IT ecosystem.

-## What is a Taipy REST Api
+## What is a Taipy REST API

-Taipy REST Api allows developers to create, read, update, run and remove Taipy entities (including scenarios, pipelines, tasks, data nodes) through REST APIs.
+Taipy REST API allows developers to create, read, update, run and remove Taipy entities (including scenarios, pipelines, tasks, data nodes) through REST APIs.
 For more details about taipy-core entities, please refer to [Core concepts documentation](../core/concepts/index.md).

 ## How it works